prefix-dev/pixi-build-backends/docs/backends/pixi-build-ros.md

 ```

 ???
 Note "Workspace Configuration"
-    The workspace can be defined in the `pixi.toml` of the root package or in a separate `pixi.toml` at the workspace root.
+    The workspace can be defined in the `pixi.toml` of the package or in a separate `pixi.toml` at the workspace root.
     For example, with a workspace structure like this:
     ```shell
     tree -L 2